 For those temporarily working from home, they should be empowered to complete a self-assessment with some simple hints and tips on managing home working and provided this great information sheet on how to set yourself up.

 There is advice on ergonomic workstation that workers may need to work effectively from home and suggested adjustments you can make to bigger items like a cushion on your chair for low back support.
 The VIDA assessment can personalise this to each worker with easy at-home suggestions to improve workstation ergonomics and reduce risk.

-Long term home workers must have a full workstation assessment and be provided with all equipment required and advice.
+Long term home workers must have a full workstation assessment and employers are responsible for providing them with advice and all equipment required.

 Since the launch of VIDA we have been overwhelmed by the support and engagement of employees using it to assess their work from home setup.

 ”At Elvie, we care about our employees well-being .
 While we have all been on prolonged remote working for the last few months, thinking about our remote setups and ergonomics became a priority, so instead of going with standard health & safety desk assessment check-list, we decided to go a step ahead and work with Vitrue Health and use their amazing technology help improve our lives.
 It only takes few minutes, is easy and fun to use, and more importantly, provide great individual recommendations and tips for work setup.”
 Head of People at Elvie

 The VIDA assessment ensures compliance with the DSE risk assessment updated requirements ensuring temporary and permanent at-home workers have a desk assessment with personalised recommendations and ensure you are looking after your workers during these changing times.

 There is even a new wellbeing feature designed to encourage workers to plan movement breaks tailored to their individual needs.